Diversity project work, Shrewbury Museum & Art Gallery,

 Devising, running and evaluating participatory art sessions

-An eight-week Spoken word combined with Fine art photography project
+An 8 week Spoken word combined with Fine art photography project

 Each session had a loose theme that was open to personal interpretation.
-Often participants were encouraged and supported, to take the themes as a starting and create and develop self-determined works.
-Participants often directed staff and each other, to hold objects, lighting, and reflectors so they could see their visual ideas come to life.
+Often participants were encouraged and supported, to take the themes as a starting & create & develop self-determined works.
+Participants often directed staff & each other, to hold objects, lighting, and reflectors so they could see their visual ideas come to life.

 Films from this wonderful project - https://vimeo.com/user53112326

-The mentoring often involved interesting and person centered tasks and challenges.
-One of the main outcomes for me, from this project, has been that now view and treat my community art and fine art practice as self informing and, one and the same.
-‘This Way Up’ was a visual art and wellbeing project by Creative Health CIC for adults and children living and working in Wolverhampton and Staffordshire.
+The mentoring often involved interesting and person centered tasks & challenges.
+One of the main outcomes for me, from this project, has been that now view & treat my community art & fine art practice as self informing &, one & the same.
+‘This Way Up’ was a visual art and wellbeing project by Creative Health CIC for adults and children living and working in Wolverhampton & Staffordshire.
 The project gave various community groups the opportunity to take part in free art workshops, including asylum seekers, refugees, migrants, people with dementia as well as the general public.
-Artists involved supported and led sessions with each other.

 The opportunity to utilize Wolverhampton art gallery’s collection within our workshops, was an inspiring addition.
-The staff at the gallery were very supportive and communicative.
+The staff at the gallery were very supportive & communicative.